The RI Black Heritage Society proposes to restore and display a 1890's dress worn by the first African American diva: Sissieretta Jones Read more

-A 12 inch X 15 inch stunning poster of Sissieretta Jones!Estimated delivery:Ships within the US only
+A 12 inch X 15 inch stunning poster of Sissieretta Jones!Estimated delivery:Only ships to: United States

-A hardcover copy of Sissieretta Jones: 'The Greatest Singer of her Race,' 1868-1933Estimated delivery:Ships within the US only
+A hardcover copy of Sissieretta Jones: 'The Greatest Singer of her Race,' 1868-1933Estimated delivery:Only ships to: United States

-Invitation to exclusive event at Redwood Museum in Newport and hardcover copy of Sissieretta Jones: ‘The Greatest Singer of Her Race,’ 1868-1933Estimated delivery:Ships within the US only
+Invitation to exclusive event at Redwood Museum in Newport and hardcover copy of Sissieretta Jones: ‘The Greatest Singer of Her Race,’ 1868-1933Estimated delivery:Only ships to: United States

 - (45 days)